-- Warm compress – Some people hold a warm flannel/towel/cotton pad over their eyes, but if you’d like something less ‘drippy’ and actually designed specifically for this use, the EyeBag is your best bet.
+- Warm compress – Some people hold a warm flannel/towel/cotton pad over their eyes, but if you’d like something less ‘drippy’ and actually designed specifically for this use, then I’d recommend something like this EYE MASK or THIS ONE – be sure to look for one that’s made from soft material (silk or satin) to avoid aggravating your sore eyes, and one that can be reused a decent number of times.
 After use, gently massage the eyelids: you’re trying to cleanse them without aggravating them.
 Once this is done, your eyes may seem a little blurry as you are opening up the oil glands in your eye that help your tears clean your eyes.

 - If I don’t take my make up off properly, my eyes will be very sore the next day.
 It’s important to find a great, non-irritating eye make up remover that can tackle waterproof mascara and eyeliner.
 My favourites are La Roche Posay Respectissime and Bioderma (technically a micellar water but it’s very gentle and works brilliantly on even stubborn make up).